White Rose Care Centre

 The home is staffed by 5 care staff on day shift, and 4 care staff at night.

 After staff training, staff are required to complete a questionnaire and discussions are held during monthly meetings and face to face supervisions.
+New skills/knowledge obtained from training is observed during their work practice.
 Staff are given the opportunity to identify any training needs.

 No staff member is working more than 48 hours per week.